amaan-modak/Engineering-Educators/README.md

 # Engineering-Educators
 CSE 542 - Software Engineering Concepts Project.
 Creating a software which is a complete tutoring system, for engineering students.

-To run the executable jar file directly, simply double click on the SEC.jar file.
+To run the executable jar file directly, simply double click on the eGuru-04-01-2018.jar file.

-To run the executable jar file from command prompt: java -jar SEC.jar
+To run the executable jar file from command prompt: java -jar eGuru-04-01-2018.jar

 NOTE for Instructors:
 1. The repository holding all the questions is https://github.com/bakshizaki/eGuruQuestions.
 Simply go to the mentioned link and add/edit/remove the questions as necessary.